I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies and memoirs.

-Sarah Addison Allen’s novels are very similar in style and making you crave various delectable delights, including romance.
-Some of her most popular novels are: Garden Spells, its sequel, First Frost, The Sugar Queen, Lost Lake, and The Peach Keeper.
+Sarah Addison Allen’s novels are very similar in style and make you crave various delectable delights, including romance.
+Some of her most popular novels are Garden Spells, its sequel, First Frost, The Sugar Queen, Lost Lake, and The Peach Keeper.

 Nina mentions MANY books, authors, and even famous literary characters.
 Some of them include: Little Women, The Knife of Never Letting Go, The Lark Rise to Candleford trilogy, the Outlander series, Nancy Drew, Moll Flanders, Fair Stood The Wind For France, Georgette Heyer, Norah Lofts, All Creatures Great and Small, the Faraway Tree books, the Harry Potter Series, Swallows and Amazons, and My Life as an Astronaut.
 Unfortunately, the book most frequently mentioned in this novel, the children’s story Up on the Rooftops, is entirely fictional.

 © 2016 Amanda Lorenzo

 Tried making this recipe, Ms. Letch make so easy to follow, congrats

 Onnis Escandón on August 07, 2017: